 Note: You can also choose other destination for the imported Photos by clicking on the Down-arrow next to Desktop.

-After All the Photos from iPhone are downloaded to Mac, you safely Delete All Photos on iPhone.
+After All Photos from iPhone are transferred to Mac, you can safely Delete All Photos on iPhone using steps as provided in the First or the second method (as provided above).

-6. To Bulk Delete All Photos on iPhone, press Command + A keys on the keyboard of your Mac to select all the Photos available on your iPhone.
+1. Press Command + A keys on the keyboard of your Mac to select all Photos available on your iPhone.

-7. On the Pop-up, click on Confirm to begin the process of deleting all the Photos located on your iPhone.
+3. On the Pop-up, click on Confirm to begin the process of deleting all Photos from your iPhone.